 Figure 1.
-Bar chart of global dengue cases and deaths by year (2000-2014).
+Bar chart of global monthly dengue cases by year (2014-2024).
 Data were collected from WHO’s global dengue surveillance system (https://worldhealthorg.shinyapps.io/dengue_global/ )

 The dengue seasonality varies in the southern and northern hemispheres as the weather also varies in these two opposite hemispheres of the globe.
-In the Northern Hemisphere, the highest number of dengue cases occurred in October, with 1,235,208 cases (Fig 2) despite the temperature peaking in July-August.
-In the Southern Hemisphere, the highest number of cases was recorded in March with 6,036,731 dengue cases (Fig 2).
+In the Northern Hemisphere, the highest number of dengue cases occurred in October, with 1,350,467 cases (Fig 2) despite the temperature peaking in July-August.
+In the Southern Hemisphere, the highest number of cases was recorded in April with 6,127,208 dengue cases (Fig 2).
 The temperature reaches a peak in January in the Southern Hemisphere.
-The country with the highest number of dengue cases in the Southern Hemisphere includes Brazil (n=), Argentina (n=), and Peru (n=).
+The country with the highest number of dengue cases in the Southern Hemisphere includes Brazil (n=10,223,107), Argentina (n=581,559), and Paraguay (n=295,785).